microfossil/particle-classification-onnx/README.md

 ## Downloadable files

-The <a href="https://github.com/microfossil/particle-classification-onnx/blob/main/RaCAM_software.zip">RaCAM_software.zip</a> and <a href="https://github.com/microfossil/particle-classification-onnx/blob/main/RaCAM_3D_files.zip">RaCAM_3D_files.zip</a> will be uploaded here after publication of our manuscript.
+The <a href="https://github.com/microfossil/particle-classification-onnx/blob/main/RaCAM_software.zip">RaCAM_software.zip</a> and <a href="https://github.com/microfossil/particle-classification-onnx/blob/main/RaCAM_3D_files.zip">RaCAM_3D_files.zip</a> are now available to download.

 <a href="https://github.com/microfossil/particle-classification-onnx/blob/main/RaCAM_software.zip">RaCAM_software.zip</a>: file containing the RaCAM software, required files and directories to run it, installation procedure, ImageJ scripts for automated image segmentation and CNN model to run a test label inference.
 RaCAM software is a free software (developed using the Python programming language), used to perform image acquisition (using rpicam-apps developed by (© Raspberry Pi Ltd), image processing and segmentation (using the ImageJ software) and image recognition using CNNs.